madhavi-r/SQL/README.md

 # SQL

-A Series of sql queries perfomed on a sample database.
+A Series of sql queries performed on a sample database.